 What is Digital Marketing?

-Digital marketing is an umbrella term including multiple marketing strategies like search engine optimization, content marketing, email marketing, Google Ads, search engine marketing, influencer marketing, and affiliate marketing.
+Digital marketing is an umbrella term including multiple marketing strategies like search engine optimisation, content marketing, email marketing, Google Ads, search engine marketing, influencer marketing, and affiliate marketing.

 As the name suggests, digital marketing relies on the internet to generate awareness and curiosity among the audience to attract potential customers and convert them into paying clients.